UNamurCSFaculty/INFOM227_ExampleAnalyser/README.md

 ## Zero Analysis

-In this section, we will define a Zero Analysis similar to the one used in the course.
+In this section, we will define a Zero Analysis, similar to the one used in the course, by using the Worklist algorithm implemented [here](src/main/scala/be/unamur/info/infom227/analysis/ExampleWorklist.scala).
 The file containing the entire analysis code is available [here](src/main/scala/be/unamur/info/infom227/analysis/ExampleZeroAnalysis.scala).

 ### Abstract values & Lattice